10 Facts About Cocaine You Probably Did Not Already know

 Regardless of which additives, chemicals, and cutting agents are used in its production, cocaine always has a bitter and numbing taste, similar to that of peppercorns.
 The taste of cocaine is often described as bitter.
 The more bitter tasting the cocaine, the more potent the drug.
 While cocaine powder is not typically consumed in this manner, people will put cocaine in their mouths to check its purity.
 Specifically, a person will rub cocaine on their gums when checking purity.

-Cocaine that has not been cut will typically numb the gum line when a small amount is rubbed across it.
+Cocaine that has not been cut will typically numb the gum line when a small amount is rubbed.
 However, sometimes the cocaine will be cut with a numbing agent so that the result will be the same, and the person may have less pure cocaine without knowing it.
 For people who use cocaine, depression after use is common, even when they do not use it regularly.
-The reason cocaine and depression have this relationship has to do with how the brain works.
+The reason cocaine and depression have this relationship relates to how the brain works.

 6. Effects of Cocaine